OCR hike: ANZ moves first to lift mortgage rates

 Kelleher urged any customers who had concerns, or who wanted to take the opportunity to talk about their finances, to contact the bank.

-"For people who haven't experienced rising interest rates it can be daunting, particularly home owners who are rolling off low fixed rates when floating and fixed rates are now higher," he said.
+"For people who haven't experienced rising interest rates it can be daunting, particularly homeowners who are rolling off low fixed rates when floating and fixed rates are now higher," he said.

-Home owners should brace for higher mortgage rates sooner as the Reserve Bank signals it is prepared to move faster to head off inflation.
+Homeowners should brace for higher mortgage rates sooner as the Reserve Bank signals it is prepared to move faster to head off inflation.

 In announcing the rate hike, the monetary policy committee said it "remained comfortable" with the outlook for the OCR as outlined in their February Monetary Policy Statement.